Bayesian evidence-driven diagnosis of instrumental systematics for sky-averaged 21-cm cosmology experiments: RESULTS

 \subsection{Goodness-of-Fit test}

-The Bayes Factor analysis is the Bayesian way of quantifying which competing model is preferred, however, this analysis does not quantify if the extraction of the sky-averaged 21-cm signal has been successful i.e. the true sky-averaged 21-cm signal shape has been recovered.
-To quantify the parameter recovery we use a Goodness-of-Fit test by evaluating the marginalised posterior probabilities of the true signal parameters.
+The Bayes factor analysis is the Bayesian way of quantifying which competing model is preferred, however, this analysis does not quantify if the extraction of the sky-averaged 21-cm signal has been successful i.e. the true sky-averaged 21-cm signal shape has been recovered.
+To quantify the parameter recovery we use a Goodness-of-Fit test by constructing a $p$-value that quantifies how well the posterior distribution is recovering the true signal parameters.
+Then, we will put that parameter recovery in perspective to the compression rate of the prior as they are related through the Occam's equation of the Bayesian evidence \citep{hergt_bayesian_2021} and therefore contributing to the Bayes factor.
+To construct the $p$-value, we need to evaluate the marginalised posterior probabilities of the true signal parameters and the posterior samples.
 To estimate the probabilities, we learn the marginalised sky-averaged 21-cm signal posterior distribution through normalizing flows \citep{kobyzev_normalizing_2021, papamakarios_normalizing_2021}.

-Normalizing flows are a density estimation method that utilise a series of bijections forming an invertible and differentiable transformation $T$ of a base distribution $p_X(x)$ e.g. standard Gaussian to a target distribution $p_Y(y)$:
+Normalizing flows are a density estimation method that utilise a series of bijective transformations to find an estimate $\hat P$ of a probability density function.

-The resulting target distribution is defined through the change of variables formula of probability distributions:

-where $J_T$ is the Jacobian of $T$ characterising the warping of the probability density space due to the transformation.
-Because the bijections are invertible, the directed transformation from an arbitrarily complex distribution to e.g. a standard Gaussian is coined as the normalizing flow, where the flow represents the series of bijectors.

 More complex methods such as masked autoregressive flows \citep{papamakarios_masked_2018} utilise a neural network as a bijective transformation and are starting to be applied in cosmology \citep{alsing_nested_2021} to learn sample distributions.

-In practice, we use \texttt{margarine} \citep{bevins_margarine_2022} to train these autoregressive flows on the marginalised posterior distribution of the sky-averaged 21-cm signal parameters and conduct a Goodness-of-Fit test by evaluating the probabilities $P(\theta)$ of the true signal parameters $\theta_{\mathrm{true}}$ and constructing a $p$-value:
+In practice, we use \texttt{margarine} \citep{2022arXiv220512841B} to train these autoregressive flows on the marginalised posterior distribution of the sky-averaged 21-cm signal parameters and conduct a Goodness-of-Fit test by evaluating the probabilities $\hat P(\theta|D)$ of the true signal parameters $\theta_{\mathrm{true}}$ and constructing a $p$-value: